CodeFoxDev/nite/README.md

     - [ ] Improve communications
     - [ ] Create function interfaces
     - [ ] Maybe create a seperate module from this?
+  - [ ] Doesn't work on linux, looks like the leading slash from urls is removed?
 - DX
   - Proper error handling
     - Nodejs operations with errorcodes